Diego-Andrade/Spiderbot/README.md

 # Spiderbot
-Control system for Spiderbot written in python
+Control system for Spiderbot written in Python